 El próximo miércoles 16 de octubre tenemos un nuevo Seminario de Sistemas Complejos en IFIS.
-Desde las 10:00 AM en la sala 208 del Aulario del Campus Curauma PUCV, Alphonce Opiyo, estudiante del Magíster en Ciencias con mención en Física de nuestro Instituto, presentará “Quantitative analysis of bacterial navegation under hermodynamic conditions”.
+Desde las 10:00 AM en la sala 208 del Aulario del Campus Curauma PUCV, Alphonce Opiyo, estudiante del Magíster en Ciencias con mención en Física de nuestro Instituto, presentará “Quantitative analysis of bacterial navegation under hemodynamic conditions”.

 Compartimos el abstract de la presentación: